 An introductory letter lets applicants place the dry facts and bullet-pointed lists of the resume into a warm, human context, and a well-written letter can reveal some intangible aspects of the candidate's personality.

 But there are few topics that simply don't belong in a resume OR a cover letter, no matter how much they may reveal about a candidate's personal history and what she'd be like to work with every day.
-Watch out for these three common forms of cover letter oversharing profiled below, and know that you can easily build a cover letter using our professional Cover Letter Builder, which offers writing assistance for all key letter sections.
+Watch out for the common forms of cover letter oversharing profiled below, and know that you can easily build a cover letter using our professional Cover Letter Builder, which offers writing assistance for all key letter sections.

 Experience is a plus for most employers, but general working experience and relevant working experience are two very different things.
 The first may be important for hiring managers who are trying to staff entry-level positions.
 These managers often encounter younger applicants and new graduates, and they want some reassurance that a given candidate knows how to show up on time, put in a full day of work, and take professional criticism.